“I know not how it was—but, with the first glimpse of the building, a sense of insufferable gloom pervaded my spirit”

 As I was making my way to the main house that morning, a security guard met me halfway.
 He told me, politely but firmly, that I should return to my quarters.
 Someone would bring my breakfast.
 An hour later, someone did: an older woman who worked in the kitchen.
 Needless to say, I was desperate to see Marisol.

 I was also terrified now that suspicion would fall on me, and that I would immediately break under questioning, and give myself away.

 Around noontime a security guard finally came and escorted me to the main house.
 I was taken to a private study where Raul Garcia was waiting for me.
 Garcia was seated behind a desk.
 Two large, rough-looking men were seated on a divan on the far side of the room.
 Their sport coats and Italian shoes didn’t disguise the fact that they were violent characters.

 Garcia’s expression was very grave, but I detected no anger directed at me.
 He motioned for me to sit in the chair opposite the desk.
 It was an antique armchair with leather upholstery—not unlike the one that Ana had been chained to.

-Raul asked me some obvious questions: Did I hear anything last night?
-Did I go for a walk, and if so did I see anything?
+Garcia asked me some obvious questions: Did I hear anything last night?
+Did I go for a walk, and if so, did I see anything?

-I told him, simply and without embellishment, that I had not gone for a walk last night, and I heard nothing that could reasonably be connected to the fire.
+I told him, with an even voice and without embellishment, that I had not gone for a walk last night, and I had heard nothing that could reasonably be connected to the fire.
 I was very sorry to learn what had happened.